ishinvin/ishinvin/README.md

 🛠 **Builder of bugs** (and sometimes features)
 🔧 **Full-stack(overflow)** prompt engineer
 🔍 Currently searching for the **semicolon** I lost in **2016**
-📦 npm install — peace
+👶 npm install — son

 ---
 ### 🐒 Fun Facts